Saudi Arabia agrees to invest in new oil refinery in Pakistan's Gwadar

-ISLAMABAD (Reuters) - Saudi Arabia has agreed in principle to invest in a new oil refinery in Pakistan’s deep-water port of Gwadar, the South Asian nation’s petroleum minister said on Thursday.
+ISLAMABAD (Reuters) - Saudi Arabia has agreed in principle to invest in a new oil refinery in Pakistan’s Chinese-funded deep-water port of Gwadar, the South Asian nation’s petroleum minister said on Thursday.

 State-owned Pakistan State Oil will partner with Saudi state oil giant Aramco on the project, Petroleum Minister Ghulam Sarwar Khan told reporters.

+Last month, Pakistan invited Saudi Arabia to invest in projects related to BRI’s China Pakistan Economic Corridor (CPEC), though the government clarified this week that China was still the only true partner.

+Petroleum Minister Khan said a visiting Saudi delegation visited Gwadar on Tuesday.

-“They showed an interest to immediately invest in the refinery,” Khan said, describing a visiting Saudi delegation.
+“They showed an interest to immediately invest in the refinery,” Khan said.

 “We sat down and held initial discussions with them and it was principally decided by both sides that it will be a government-to-government agreement.”